healthcare and technology trends for 2025

-From automatic processing of large patient history datasets to remote care, implementing the latest technology in healthcare helps businesses to promote accurate and faster diagnoses through AI-driven tools while enhancing patient engagement and satisfaction.
-At the same time, you can improve data management and foster better decision-making.
+From automatic processing of large patient history datasets to remote care, implementing the latest technology in healthcare helps businesses to drive diagnoses through AI-driven tools.
+As a result, they can enhance patient satisfaction and improve data management for better decision-making.

 Although emerging technologies in the healthcare industry help businesses overcome modern challenges, they also grow in demand with consumers.
-As discovered by HIMSS — Healthcare Information and Management Systems Society — over 50% of patients seek mobility in hospital services.
+As discovered by Deloitte, nearly 90% of C-suite executives anticipate a faster adoption of digital technologies in 2025.

 The rising claim for digitalization is one of the primary reasons businesses turn to technology solutions in healthcare operations.
-According to KPMG’s report, 59% of healthcare organizations prioritize investing in technological solutions to boost overall productivity while also focusing on data security.
+Moreover, 70% of medical companies believe that investing in digital tools and technology platforms is important for their operations.

 Statistics on healthcare industry technology trends adoption